brodsa/re-vis-port/README.md

 - As a User, I would like to see all my saved reports and come back to each of them.
 - As a User, I would like to delete a saved report, which I do not need anymore.
 - As a User, I would like to return to home menu without restarting the application.
-- ?
-As a User, I would like to modify some aspekt of a created report later on.
-- ?
-As a User, I would like to write reference or contact the application developer.
+- As a User, I would like to write reference or contact the application developer.

 ### Colors
 Color text using ANSI Code was considered to make the command line application more user-friendly.
 In total 5 colors were selected.
 Each color was used only for one purpose, see Table below.